Click here to see a short movie about a typical day at Queen Mary.

 Robins School of Business students may transfer back credit from only one (1) business course taken while enrolled on this program to count towards their business degree.
 Specific course approval must be given by Dr. Tom Cossé.
 RSB students may transfer courses back from non-business subjects to count towards any non-business majors/minors and general education requirements (pending departmental approval) and towards the total units needed for graduation.

-Students applying to Queen Mary must obtain two recommendations (most other programs require one).
-The online application will explain how to request them.
+Students applying to Queen Mary must obtain one recommendation.
+The online application will explain how to request this.

 You may enroll in any course as long as you meet prerequisites and places are available.
 English majors are encouraged to go in the fall semester, as there are more courses available.
 Non-English majors wishing to take English classes (either semester) may take only 100-level classes.
 Queen Mary offers no courses in sociology, music, education or fine arts.
 Check the online catalog for specifics.